 In addition, the Nomago bus company also runs buses in the area, and you can find out about the routes on the Nomago website (which, note, shows local routes in Slovenian only).

-The Soca Valley is not only a paradise for sports enthusiasts and adventure seekers, but also an ideal place for a relaxing holiday.
+The Soča Valley is not only a paradise for sports enthusiasts and adventure seekers but also an ideal place for a relaxing vacation.
+The valley has numerous campsites and hotels equipped with spas.

-Furthermore, the countryside is full of charming villages offering traditional Slovenian hospitality.
-Local restaurants serve delicious local food and drink, which are well worth trying.
+Furthermore, the region is full of charming villages offering traditional Slovenian hospitality.
+Local restaurants serve delicious regional dishes and drinks that are worth trying.

 Towns in the Soca Valley